Royal Order of Cambodia: Colonialism

-In 1845, the Rattanakosin Kingdom (in present-day Thailand) and Nguyễn dynasty (in present-day Vietnam) established a joint protectorate over the Kingdom of Cambodia.
-With French support, Cambodia gained independence under King Norodom in 1863, but he had to accept the French protectorate of Cambodia and a strong French interference in the administration of his country.

 On 8 February 1864, the king founded the Royal Order of Cambodia as an order of merit with five degrees.
 After 1896, the French government and the kings of Cambodia each granted themselves the Order of Cambodia.
 The French president was rightly Grand Cross in the Royal Order of Cambodia.
 The order served to distinguish civilians and soldiers, subjects of the king or strangers, who had made themselves worthy.
 In 1896, the order was officially taken up in the French system of colonial orders of chivalry.

 For French appointments, the recipient had to be at least 29 years old and enter the Order first as a knight, to be promoted to a higher grade after a certain period.
 Only officers of the Légion d'honneur could become a commander in the Order and only commanders of the Légion d'honneur could be Commanders or Officers of the Order.
 Apart from decorations for bravery or merit during foreign campaigns, the French colonial orders also required that a certain number of years had to have been spent in the tropics or overseas to be eligible - in this case, three years in Indochina, preferably in Cambodia.
 From 1933 the Order was also granted for the organization of exhibitions dedicated to Cambodia and sacred events important to the French colonies.
 None of these rules applied for grants by the King of Cambodia himself.

 The colonial and overseas orders were immediately contingent on the French orders and awarded on ministerial orders.
 Those awarded it not only had to pay for their own registration and qualifications, but also had to buy their own insignia.